|Open Burning||Recreational Burning|

 |Medically Restricted Burning Ordinance||Obtaining a Burn Permit|

-Independence Township has an ordinance regarding the open burning of yard waste and has also recently instituted an ordinance restricting open burning in designated areas for documented medical reasons.
-The following is a general guideline for the two types of burning; Open Burning and Recreational Burning, and provides an overview of the Medically Restricted Burning ordinance.
+Independence Township has an ordinance regarding the open burning of yard waste and has also recently instituted a policy restricting open burning in designated areas for documented medical reasons.
+The following is a general guideline for the two types of burning; Open Burning and Recreational Burning, and provides an overview of the Medically Restricted Burning policy.

 - Open burning is allowed by permit only.